runar-rkmedia/git-reflections/lesson_3_reflections.md

 It means we know if the remote has changes, and we can update or continue working on this version.
 Merging can be done at a later time, but will sometimes cause mergeconflicts.

 It also means that one can work offline with that version retrieved.

+#### How would you collaborate without using Git or GitHub?
+What would be easier, and what would be harder?

+For coding I would try to make a strong case for using some kind of version-control-system, preferably git.
+It makes it so much easier when people are working on the same file.

+If everybody are assigned different files, we could just used a shared DropBox-folder, and that would probably work really well.
+But I think all who have tried this approach have seen how bad DropBox is at conflictresolutions.
+Even when I just want to switch computers and sync my work to my other mac, DropBox sometimes makes mistakes and I end up with wierd copies of files which are a pain to go through.